cro27/Fabric-Pipeline-Monitoring/README.md

 ![image](https://github.com/user-attachments/assets/79eb4f2c-f938-4087-8594-38f271bc4ee9)

-The KQL script I have used has been uploaded as kql.txt
+The KQL script I have used has been uploaded as kql.txt.
+You can modify this with your Activity Names and copy and past into the expression builder.

 The next step is to setup monitoring alerts.
 Creating a queryset that filters pipeline activities on their activity status we can setup alerts when they have failed, skipped or succeeded.
 In this example I am filtering on Failed activities.